 A Legend In Ballet

-If you told me, a couple of years ago, when I first started photographing dancers, that I'd have the chance to photograph the queen of ballet, the one and only, Diana Vishneva, I'd say you are crazy.
+If you told me, a couple of years ago, when I first started photographing dancers in Chicago, that I'd have the chance to photograph the queen of ballet, the one and only, Diana Vishneva, I'd say you are crazy.
 Well, I guess the world is crazy, because I found myself backstage, camera in hand, in her dressing room, capturing a legend getting ready for her show in Chicago!

 This behind the scenes photo shoot for Diana and the Sleeping Beauty Dreams production in Chicago was a departure from anything I've done before.
 When a dancer books a shoot with me, there is a lot of communication and collaboration.
 We go over the location choices, outfit choices, theme and the story we want to tell.

 With a behind the scenes shoot, there was no communication with the dancers.
 It's totally understandable!
-They are trying to prepare for a shoot.
+They are trying to prepare for a performance.
 There was a certain disconnect that I had to get used to.
 It was a fair trade.
 I had to give up certain amount of control, to gain complete control of what and how I shot.

 New Found Creativity